AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IQuery/ElementsWithCAEXPathReference.md

 IQuery.ElementsWithCAEXPathReference Method
 ===========================================
-AutomationML 2.1 APIGets alls the elements which are descendants of the provided CAEX object which have a reference to the provided CAEXPath.
+Gets alls the elements which are descendants of the provided CAEX object which have a reference to the provided CAEXPath.
 The elements in the result collection are references, which define the CAEX object and the attribute, containing the reference .
 If the *elementName* is set, only elements with the defined element name are considered.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)